Mike Sellers: Return to the Washington Redskins

 Sellers made his return to the Redskins after signing with them on January 5, 2004.

 On March 7, 2005, he re-signed with the Redskins as an unrestricted free agent.

 Sellers signed a multi-year contract extension on March 2, 2007.

 His stellar performance in the 2008 season allowed Sellers to be selected as the starting fullback for the 2009 Pro Bowl.

 On September 16, 2009, the Redskins signed him to a two-year contract extension.

 Sellers was involved in controversy after a 2009 exhibition game against the New England Patriots.
 As part of the pregame ceremonies, the last Washington Redskin player announced comes on to the field holding the American flag.
 This task fell to Sellers who took the flag to midfield before throwing it on the ground.
 This upset fans in attendance and caused Sellers to issue an apology the next day.
 He said it was a heat of the moment thing and not meant to be a sign of disrespect.

 In the 2011 season, Sellers was made the backup fullback losing the starting spot to Darrel Young.
 According to Young, Sellers showed no hard feelings and has even acted as a mentor to him.

 Throughout the season, Sellers played more on special teams along with being a backup fullback, tight end, and H-back.

 On March 12, 2012, the Redskins released Sellers.
 On July 27, Sellers announced that he would be retiring from football.

 Honors

 In a 1999 article in The News Tribune (Tacoma, Wash.), Sellers was listed as one of the 100 greatest athletes in Washington state history.

 In a February 2005 article in The Seattle Times, Sellers was named as one of the 25 greatest running backs in state history.

 Personal

 Mike Sellers has two daughters, Kaylin and Braxton.

-Sellers is a motivational speaker, and spoke to high school football players through out his career, mostly making an effort to dissuade them from taking steroids in an effort to be better football players.
+Sellers is a motivational speaker, and spoke to high school football players throughout his career, mostly making an effort to dissuade them from taking steroids in an effort to be better football players.